 Having done all of that.
 I personally would have been better off ticking the box, being at home on my leave.

-And Execute Momentation Constitution, she would also be at home, with persistent colic, awaiting the urgent outpatient appointment.
+And Personal Information reduced by USI , she would also be at home, with persistent colic, awaiting the urgent outpatient appointment.